g-torr/percolation-grn/Readme.md

 - configurational model

 Moreover in- and out-component are computed for directed graph.
-Go in the `Section-4/lib` to know more
+Go in the `lib` folder  to know more